 - International fixed income markets and the financing decision: use of international bonds and swaps to play cross-border financing strategies.

-Attending students can split the exam into two parts, a midterm examination and a final examination (each of them weighting 40% on final grade) or simply have one general exam at the end of the course (weighting 80% of final grade).
-In both cases attending students exam is focused on material discussed in class as well as book chapters indicated in the syllabus.
+Attending students: can split the exam into two parts, a partial examination and a final examination (each of them weighting 40% on final grade) or simply have one general exam at the end of the course (weighting 80% of final grade).
+In both cases attending students exam will focus on material discussed in class as well as book chapters indicated in the syllabus.
 Active class participation and group works will weight 20% of final grade.

 Not attending students: can only take the general exam on the whole book.

 - C.S.
 Eun, B.G.
 Resnick, S. Sabherwal, International Finance, McGraw Hill, 2012, Global Edition (to be confirmed in the detailed course syllabus).